On the possible role of condensation-related hydrostatic pressure adjustments in intensification and weakening of tropical cyclones: Introduction

 The drop in central surface pressure is a key parameter of tropical cyclones, closely linked to their intensity (i.e., maximum wind velocity).
 Historically, theoretical research on storm intensification has focused primarily on describing changes in maximum velocity \citep{montgomery17b}. \citet{sparks22a} made a notable effort to explain the physics of storm intensification by examining the surface pressure tendency.

 In a hydrostatic atmosphere, surface pressure reflects the weight of the atmospheric column.
-Consequently, the surface pressure tendency indicates changes in that column{\textquoteright}s mass.
+Consequently, the surface pressure tendency indicates the rate at which that column{\textquoteright}s mass change.
 According to the law of mass conservation, the rate of change of air mass in the column is equal to the vertically integrated air convergence plus evaporation $E$ minus precipitation $P$.
 This leads to the following equation for surface pressure tendency: \beq \frac{\pt p}{\pt t} = - g \int_{0}^{H} \mathrm{div} (\rho \mathbf{u}) dz + g (E - P) , \eeq as derived, for example, in \citet[][Eq.~(5)]{trenberth91} and \citet[][Eq.~(23)]{wacker2006}.
-Here, $p$ is surface pressure, $g$ is the acceleration of gravity, $\rho$ is the mass density of air, $\mathbf{u}$ is the horizontal velocity, and $H$ is a height at which $\rho$ can be assumed negligible,
+Here, $p$ is surface pressure, $g$ is the acceleration of gravity, $\rho$ is the mass density of air, $\mathbf{u}$ is the horizontal velocity, and $H$ is a height at which $\rho$ can be assumed negligible.